gwwang16/CarND-MPC-Project/README.md

 double pred_cte = cte + v * sin(epsi) * dt;
 double pred_epsi = epsi + v / Lf * delta * dt;
 ```

+- Parameters setting

+`N = 10` and `dt = 0.1` is selected for this MPC controller.

+`N * dt` is the time MPC predicted, and the disired velocity is settled as 80mph (~36m/s), I think the predicted duration `1s` is enough for safety.
+The actuation  latency is `0.1s`, so the same value is used for `dt`, `N = 10` is obtained in the same time.

+In theory, the larger`N*dt` and `N` , the better performance can be predicted.
+However, more computation resource is needed, which is chanllenge for real time control on self driving car.

 ### Dependencies